risk-first/website/menagerie/Complexity-Risk.md

 ## Technical Debt

-The most common way we talk about unnecessary complexity in software is as **Technical Debt**:
+The most common way we talk about unnecessary complexity in software is as [Technical Debt](Complexity-Risk#technical-debt):

 > "Shipping first time code is like going into debt.
 A little debt speeds development so long as it is paid back promptly with a rewrite...
 The danger occurs when the debt is not repaid.
 Every minute spent on not-quite-right code counts as interest on that debt.
 Entire engineering organizations can be brought to a stand-still under the debt load of an unconsolidated implementation, object-oriented or otherwise." -- [Ward Cunningham, 1992](https://en.wikipedia.org/wiki/Technical_debt)